chef/chef-web-docs/chef_master/source/ohai.rst

 .. end_tag

-Changed in 8.23 (in Chef Client 12.19) to correctly detect Cumulus Linux, to improve virtualization detection, add a new sysconf plugin, improve the AWS EC2 plugin, and improve GCC detection.
+Changed in 8.23 to correctly detect Cumulus Linux platform and the GCC tool on Unix systemscd .

 **Get a list of automatic attributes for a node**